About Us - Professional Details

 MEMBERSHIPS & COMMUNITY INVOLVEMENT

-Foundation for Washington State Courts, Board Member
+Foundation for Washington State Courts, Vice President and Treasurer (2019-present)

 University of Washington Moot Court Honor Board Alumni Advisory Board, Board Member